Magpie Goose – white and black emblem of Northern Australia

 Magpie Goose loves Northern Australia.

-Male Geese have a large knob on the top of their head making them easily identifiable from females.
+During the breeding season, male and female Magpie Geese have similar plumage, making them difficult to tell apart.
+However, males tend to be slightly larger and more robust than females and may have a large knob on the top of their head making them easily identifiable from females.

 Pairs of Magpie geese mate for life.
 Large, noisy flocks of up to a few thousand birds congregate to feed on wetland vegetation.